 7. Cable Identification

 As time passes, you will need to maintain and perform checks on your network hardware.
 During installation, it is important to install a cable management system that will help you to identify the one cable you want to examine out of potentially hundreds.The time to do this is during installation when each cable is separate and you can easily label it.
-What should you keep in mind when labeling cables?As a very basic point, You should label both ends of each cable.
+What should you keep in mind when labeling cables?As a very basic point, you should label both ends of each cable.
 Labeling should be consistent.
 It should follow the same pattern and match port maps.
 Labels should be professional and legible.
 If possible a labeling machine should be used.
 The labeling system and identifying tags should be agreed upon by all who will need to use them in the future.
 Everyone should be able to understand them

 When troubleshooting network switch issues in the future, an engineer should be able to quickly identify the cable in the network port, and easily identify its destination from the port map.